electricalwind/tools-utils/README.md

 #Utils module

-This maven module gather all utilitary methods that are used across all the different modules of the bugs and vulnerabilities project and that could be used in other context.
+This library gather all utilitary methods that are used by the different modules of the bugs and vulnerabilities project and that could be used in other context.

 ## Content